-Use a 1/4 cup measure to scoop the batter into each muffin liner.
+- Use a heaping 1/4 cup measure to scoop the batter into each muffin liner.
 Bake until the tops are lightly golden, about 25 minutes.

-Let the muffins cool completely, then serve right away.
+- Let the muffins cool completely, then serve.
 For best shelf life, store these in an airtight container in the fridge for up to a week.

-If you try this recipe, please leave a comment below letting me know how you like it!
+If you try these Almond Flour Muffins, please leave a comment below letting me know how you like them.
 And if you make a substitution, please let me know how that works out, too.
 We can all benefit from your experience!